I want to tell you a story about my daughter, Rose.

 And when she came out, her ROAR!!
 Her cry, her announcement of herSELF–so pure and strong and primal and sure and full.

-It cracked me in half and I saw so clearly something I had not anticipated realizing: this tiny, brand new, pink-faced person was utterly and completely her own woman.
+It cracked me open and I saw so clearly something I had not anticipated realizing: this tiny, brand new, pink-faced person was utterly and completely her own woman.

 Before she came, I thought I was having a baby.